isomerpages/govtech-gobusiness-main/_faqs/2b-getting-started.md

       Note: Please activate your Singpass account immediately if you have not activated it yet.

   - title: I have activated my Singpass Foreign user Account.
 What should I do now?
     content: |
       For now, you may continue to use your Corppass ID, Password and the ‘Corppass 2FA for Foreigners’ app for Two-Factor Authentication to access and transact with government digital services.

   - title: I have multiple Corppass accounts.
 How can I select which account to transact for when I log in with Singpass?
     content: |
       After you have successfully logged in with Singpass, you will be presented with a list of the entities that you are authorised to transact on behalf of.
 You may select the entity you wish to transact for on this page.
 ---

-#### Getting started
+### Getting started

 {% include accordion-new.html %}

+<script src="/jquery/bp-menu-new-tab.js"></script>